kaiwe1/sticker-smash-app/README.md

 ## About <a name = "about"></a>

-This is an app named StickerSmash that runs on Android, iOS, and the web from [tutorial](https://docs.expo.dev/tutorial/introduction/)
+This is an app named StickerSmash that runs on Android, iOS, and the web from [tutorial](https://docs.expo.dev/tutorial/introduction/).
+Written in TS.

 ## Getting Started <a name = "getting_started"></a>